Introduction: Make for Everyone: Elementary "Make It Real" Design Slam

 In addition to technical skills, this design challenge is also meant to empower your students as innovators.
-Encourage them to use the power of imagination to challenge the status quo - to show creativity, cleverness, and simplicity in exploring form and function.
+Encourage them to use their imagination to challenge the status quo - to show creativity, cleverness, and simplicity in exploring form and function.

 Remind them that their end product should also make an impact: Design can be a super power in addressing real-world problems.
 They should continuously stay grounded in the needs and goals of the end user.

 When they have completed their designs, they will also be expected to tell their design story.
 While they are immersed in the design process, you may pause them periodically to stop and reflect: What did you learn?
 Why should others care?
 Why does your design matter?
 How could it make the world better?

 If you are looking for ideas on how to offer constructive feedback to students on their designs, here are some great talking points for helping students think through ways of making their designs even more inclusive.

 Kids are natural innovators.

 Did you know that the popsicle, ear muffs AND the trampoline were invented by kids?